savonet/book/audio.md

 (the kernel changes the core we use over time in order to better distribute the heat, but there is only one core used at a given time).
-Now, let us assign different clocks to the outputs, by changing the clock of the second output, which will not be the default one anymore:
+Now, let us assign different clocks to the outputs, by changing the clock of the source of the second output, which will not be the default one anymore:

 ```{.liquidsoap include="liq/clock-parallel-encodings2.liq" from=1}
 ```